5B4AON/aprsrover/README.md

 # APRS Rover Library

-A modular Python library for controlling a rover using APRS, GPS, GPIO switches, PWM tracks, NeoPixel LEDs, and ultrasonic distance sensors.
+A modular Python library for controlling a rover over APRS.
 Designed for easy integration, asynchronous operation, and high testability with abstracted hardware access.

+APRS (Automatic Packet Reporting System) is a digital communication protocol used by amateur radio operators to transmit real-time data such as position, telemetry, and messages over radio.
+To use the APRS functionality with a radio for over-the-air communication, you must hold a valid Amateur Radio license.

 ---